Online entries

 Prepare your entries file

-Remove columns that you do not wish to show on the screen during the draw, for example the entry time and any private information.
+Remove extra columns that you do not wish to show on the screen during the draw, for example the entry time and any private information.

 Make any formatting changes required.
 For example you may wish to convert everything to upper case.